Cornelison Fishing

 Species You'll Want to Hook

-Chinook Salmon: Also known as king salmon, these are the heavyweight champs of the Pacific salmon world.
-Rogue River kings are famous for their size and fight, often tipping the scales at 20 to 40 pounds, with some monsters pushing 50+.
-They're thick-bodied and powerful, known for reel-screaming runs and acrobatic leaps.
-The best time to target them is from late July through September when they're at their peak condition—chrome-bright and full of fight.
-Landing a Rogue River king is a bucket-list achievement for many anglers, and for good reason—these fish are the stuff of legends.
+Chinook Salmon: Also known as king salmon, these are the heavyweight champs of the Rogue.
+Chinooks in this area typically range from 15 to 40 pounds, with some monsters pushing 50+.
+They're famous for their deep, powerful runs and acrobatic jumps.
+The best time to target these brutes is from late July through September when they're staging at the mouth of the bay before their upriver journey.
+Hooking into a Rogue River king is an experience you won't forget – their strength will test both your gear and your arms!

 Why Anglers Keep Coming Back